Paulie Gualtieri: Part I

 The heist resulted from a tip by Vito.
 Although they had agreed to split the acquisition, Paulie later tries to withhold some of Vito's share due to an injury he had received during the heist; Silvio has to mediate as acting boss, informing them that under the circumstances, Tony's share would be given to Carmela.
-Vito and Paulie are strongly reluctant to give Tony's share to Carmela, as they speculated Tony could potentially die at any moment but in the end accept.
+Vito and Paulie are strongly reluctant to give Tony's share to Carmela, as they speculate Tony could potentially perish at any moment but in the end accept.

 When Vito's homosexuality is later revealed, Paulie is outspoken in his condemnation and desire to see Vito killed.
 When Vito returns after months in hiding, Tony considers his proposal of setting up business in Atlantic City with Silvio in front of Paulie; Paulie remains quiet but leaves the room in apparent protest.
 Tony largely decides to have Vito killed because Paulie's attitude mirrors the lack of respect his underlings would feel for him letting Vito live free, although Phil Leotardo makes it a moot point when members of his family beat Vito to death.

 In "The Fleshy Part of the Thigh," Paulie learns that his dying aunt Dotty, a Sisters of Christian Charity nun, was actually his mother.
 She had become impregnated by a soldier identified only as "Russ" during World War II.
 Nucci, the woman Paulie had thought of as his mother, is really his aunt who took him in as her own to hide the scandal.
 This news sends Paulie into an emotional tailspin, in the grips of which he severed his ties with Nucci and does not attend Dotty's funeral.

 The episode ends with Paulie extorting $4,000 per month (the sum of Nucci's retirement home costs) from Jason Barone, the son of the late owner of the Barone Sanitation company, unbeknownst to Tony.
 Earlier, Paulie had witnessed Helen Barone meet with Tony to intercede on her son's behalf, and Tony promised that he would not be harmed; hearing this conversation leads Paulie to break down emotionally.
 This means that Little Paulie Germani is not his nephew, but his first cousin once removed, although he still refers to Little Paulie as his nephew.